 Milestone operates Maine’s only specialized substance use disorder emergency shelter.
 The 41-bed overnight shelter for men provides individuals with a safe place to sleep, nutritious meals, clean clothes, showers and counseling while being treated with dignity.
 In addition to providing a safety net to our community’s most vulnerable individuals struggling with chronic alcohol and drug dependence, shelter staff educate clients and encourage them to enter Milestone’s on-site medically managed detoxification program.

 The Homeless Outreach and Mobile Engagement (HOME) Team provides outreach and community supports to those with chronic health, mental health and substance use disorders living on the streets of Portland.
-Services include daily outreach, intervention, referrals and transportation for individuals who are homeless, highly intoxicated, experiencing mental illness or engaging in disruptive behavior.
-Approximately, 8,200 encounters occur each year, resulting in 2,500 transports to area shelters, detox or area hospitals.
+Services include daily outreach, mobile health care, crisis intervention, referrals, and transportation for individuals who are homeless, highly intoxicated, experiencing mental illness or engaging in disruptive behavior.
+The HOME Team reports more than 10,000 contacts with homeless individuals each year, resulting in 2,500 transports to shelters, substance use treatment programs, emergency medical care.

 Housing Navigator Program

 The detox program provides men and women struggling with substance use disorders a safe and medically supervised transition through the acute phase of withdrawal from alcohol and other drugs.
 The program is staffed by nurses and CNAs 24 hours a day, and is overseen by a physician.
 Substance use counselors are available to clients during the duration of their admission for education, intervention, case coordination, individual and group counseling, and referral management.
 Length of stay typically ranges between 3 and 7 days.
-Maine residents are admitted regardless of ability to pay.
+Maine residents are admitted regardless of their financial means.